aws-samples/amazon-transcribe-email-workflow/README.md

 4. Create a Lambda function (from the code EmailProcessorLambda.py) with Python 3.8 Runtime
 5. Modify DynamoRegion and TableName properties in the function accordingly
 6. Update Timeout setting of this function to 1 minute
-7. Assign S3, DynamoDB and WorkMail permissions to the role used by this lambda function.
-To access raw content of email body, add an inline policy like this:
+7. Assign S3, DynamoDB and WorkMail policies to the role used by this lambda function.
+Additionally, to access raw content of email body, add an inline policy like this:
 {
     "Version": "2012-10-17",
     "Statement": [